Filming in Scotland: Screen Scotland permits guide

 Process

-Contact Screen Scotland’s production support team early in pre-production.
+Contact Screen Scotland’s Screen Commission early in pre-production.
 The team advises on which councils and landowners need to be engaged and can facilitate introductions.
-For major productions, Screen Scotland may assign a dedicated production liaison with knowledge of the specific region.
+For major productions, Screen Scotland may assign production support with knowledge of the specific region.

 Fees